munsonbh/image-squisher/README.md

 2. **For each image:**
    - Converts to JPEG XL (lossless, highest compression) - if available
    - Converts to WebP (lossless, highest compression)
+  - Converts to JPEG XL (lossless, highest compression) - if available
+  - Converts to WebP (lossless, highest compression)
   - Compares file sizes of original, JPEG XL, and WebP
-   - **Only keeps converted file if it's at least 5% smaller** (preserves originals for minimal gains)
+  - **Only keeps converted file if it meets the minimum improvement threshold** (configurable, default 5%)
    - Deletes temporary files
 3. **Reports** detailed statistics on compression results
 4. **Logs** all activity to `image-squisher.log` for troubleshooting